tniedbala/dataframeql/README.md

 <br><hr>

 ### 6. Aggregate Calculations
 Aggregate calculations can be included using `dataframeql.FunctionBuilder`.
-Note that like standard SQL, only columns listed in the `GROUP_BY()` clause and calculated columns may be selected:
+Note that like traditional SQL, only columns listed in the `GROUP_BY()` clause in addition to calculated columns may be selected:

 ```python
 import pandas as pd